scoton/aws-nlp-workshop/1_VocFramework/README.md

 #### High-Level Instructions

 Use the IAM console to create a new role.
-Name it `VOCLambdaRole` and select AWS Lambda for the role type.
+Name it `VOCLambdaRole-username` (replace "username" for your email address without "@...") and select AWS Lambda for the role type.
 You'll need to attach policies that grant your function permissions to write to Amazon CloudWatch Logs and put items to DynamoDB table and S3 bucket.

 Create a custom inline policy for your role that allows all `dynamodb:*`, `s3:*`, and `logs:*` actions.